Skip to content

 make dev_up

 The make dev_up command starts the development environment using Docker Compose with local development configuration.
-It runs in the foreground, streaming logs from all containers to your terminal.
-The shell prompt will not return until you stop the environment manually.
+It runs in the background.
+The shell prompt will return immediately.

 Once the containers are running visit https://localhost:33000/pun/sys/loop and log in with the test user ood/ood.